Cyrilkt/DeepDP-TGMM/README.md

 ## Notes

-- The commands above are the main paper-facing DeepDP-TGMM configurations, rewritten with relative dataset paths for release.
-- The repository may also include additional scripts for ablations, sensitivity analyses, and alternative SSL backbones.
 - When using your own embeddings, keep the tensor format consistent with the expected `.pt` files.

 ## Citation